webinarium/php-properties/README.md

 We can't change the PHP syntax, but we still can extend it using annotations.
 Really, if we had to write the annotations in the above example, why not reuse them instead of update all three magic functions each time we introduce a new property.
 And this is exactly what this library does, providing required functionality in the `PropertyTrait`.

-If you include the `PropertyTrait` in your class, the `@property` annotations become a required declarion regarding your properties.
+If you include the `PropertyTrait` in your class, the `@property` annotations become a required declaration regarding your properties.
 Let's refactor our class using the trait:

 ```php
 /**